 'Now our watch is ended': History-making Game Of Thrones wraps

-LOS ANGELES: After eight epic years of chivalry, sex, death and dragons, Game Of Thrones fans worldwide have just 79 pulsating minutes remaining on Sunday (May 19) to get their final fix in one of the most hotly anticipated events in TV history.
+After eight epic years of chivalry, sex, death and dragons, Game Of Thrones (GOT) fans worldwide have just 79 pulsating minutes remaining Sunday (Monday morning, Singapore time) to get their final fix in one of the most hotly anticipated events in TV history.

 The blood-spattered tale of noble families vying for the Iron Throne has just one episode to go and buzz is at fever pitch for a ratings juggernaut that has demolished audience records like a Dothraki barbarian finishing off a skillet of horse meat.